CHOICES Volunteer Information

 - Participate in a half day orientation session

-- Complete five full days of training
+- Complete four full days of training

 To become a certified CHOICES Volunteer: